 Good practice code

-The Revista de Trabajo y Seguridad Social.
-CEF, through its good practice code, is committed to maintaining the highest ethical standards.
-For this reason, any party involved in the authorship or submission of manuscripts (whether they are research studies or articles addressed to the other sections of the journal), as well as in their management and subsequent dissemination (whether authors, members of the publishing team or reviewers), will be obliged to comply with this code of ethics.
+The Trabajo y Seguridad Social Journal.
+CEF, through its ethics and good practice code, is committed to maintaining the highest ethical standards.
+For this reason, any party involved in the authorship or submission of manuscripts (whether Research Studies, Academic Projects and Contributions or Bibliographical Reviews), as well as in their management and subsequent dissemination (whether authors, members of the publishing team or reviewers), will be obliged to comply with this code of ethics.

 1. Publishing team